 11 Fundamental Duties of India

-Edited By Ritika Jonwal | Updated on Aug 29, 2024 12:24 PM IST
+Edited By Ritika Jonwal | Updated on Dec 20, 2024 09:31 AM IST

-The Indian Constitution, one of the world's longest and most detailed in its contents, lays down an exhaustive set of rights and duties for its citizens.
+The Constitution of India, one of the world's longest and most detailed in its contents, lays down an exhaustive set of rights and duties for its citizens.
 Although much focus remains on the Fundamental Rights, the Fundamental Duties of citizens are equally important.
 These duties were introduced by the 42nd Amendment Act in 1976 and further expanded by the 86th Amendment in 2002.
 These are important in kindling a feeling of responsibility on the part of the citizens toward the nation.
 Here is an article on the 11 Fundamental Duties of India under Article 51A of the Indian Constitution—its implications and importance as a framework within the democracies of India.

 Overview of Article 51A